mlorentedev/mlorentedev.github.io/_posts/2024-08-04-unlocking-the-secrets-of-your-systems.md

 - **AWS CloudWatch**: Amazon’s service for monitoring AWS resources, offering metrics, logs, and traces.
 - **Azure Monitor**: Microsoft Azure’s observability service, delivering insights into application health and performance.

 Choosing the right observability tools is crucial.
 Always consider your organization's specific needs, integration capabilities, and scalability when making decisions.
 By addressing the challenges of observability head-on and leveraging the right tools, we can build systems that not only perform well but are also easier to manage.
+Thanks for reading! 🚀